qiime2/docs/source/tutorials/sample-classifier.rst

 Predicting sample metadata values with q2-sample-classifier
 ===========================================================

-.. note:: Documentation for individual plugin actions are available in the q2-sample-classifier :doc:`API documentation <../plugins/available/sample-classifier/index>`.
+.. note:: Documentation for individual plugin actions is available in the q2-sample-classifier :doc:`API documentation <../plugins/available/sample-classifier/index>`.

 .. note:: This guide assumes you have installed QIIME 2 using one of the procedures in the :doc:`install documents <../install/index>` and completed the :doc:`moving pictures tutorial <moving-pictures>`.